-No recommendations with regards to this project are to be proposed.
-Post-excavation analysis is underway on the fills of the features excavated and will be reported separately.
+No further recommendations with regards to this project are to be proposed.

 Archive

 Notebook of results is to be deposited in the National Monuments Record in Edinburgh.
 A set of colour slides showing the progress of the work has been deposited with Highland Council Sites and Monuments Record.